 Susanne works with early-stage and fast-growth digital consumer brands across a number of industries.
 She has recently been appointed non-executive chairman of VC-backed Push Doctor, the largest European online GP surgery, and she is also non-executive chairman of Made.com.
 She is a member of the Tritax Big Box REIT Plc board, and also works with early-stage founders at Wayra Startup Accelerator.
 Susanne has more than 20 years’ experience in the consumer sector, most recently as COO for SuperGroup Plc, Director of Fashion & Beauty at John Lewis, and Managing Director of TK Maxx UK/Ireland.
 Prior to that she was General Merchandise Director for Harrods.

-Jean-Baptiste Guenot joined the Eurostar Board in 2015.
+Jean-Baptiste Guenot joined the Eurostar board in 2015.
 Jean-Baptiste is Head of Development for the SNCF Group.
-He began his career as an Investment Banker in Paris and Hong-Kong and prior to his current role, was Head of Mergers and Acquisitions for the SNCF Group.
-Jean-Baptiste is also acting as non-executive director in various Boards as well as in Investment Committees of Private Equity Funds.
+He began his career as an Investment Banker in Paris and Hong Kong, and prior to his current role, was Head of Mergers and Acquisitions for the SNCF Group.
+Jean-Baptiste is also acts as non-executive director on various boards as well as in Investment Committees of Private Equity Funds.

 Denis Hennequin joined the Eurostar board in 2012.
 Denis is the former Chairman and Chief Executive Officer of Accor, the worldwide hotel group with over 3,500 hotels in 92 countries.
 Denis began his career at McDonald's and prior to joining Accor was President of McDonald's Europe responsible for 6,600 restaurants in 40 countries.

 Jean-Yves Leclercq joined the Eurostar board in 2015.
-Jean-Yves is Executive Director, European Markets & International Development at Voyages SNCF and has been a member of the Eurostar Board since 2015 (having participated as an Alternate Director since 2011).
+Jean-Yves is Executive Director, European Markets & International Development at Voyages SNCF and has been a member of the Eurostar board since 2015 (having participated as an Alternate Director since 2011).
 His previous roles at Voyages SNCF include CFO, Finance, Strategy and Legal Affairs.
-Prior to SNCF, Jean-Yves held various posts at the French Ministry of Finance, covering Treasury, International Affairs, Economic Forecasting, and management of French Government shares in public sector companies.
+Prior to SNCF, Jean-Yves held various posts at the French Ministry of Finance, covering the Treasury and International Affairs, Economic Forecasting, and management of French Government shares in public sector companies.